Technion-Kishony-lab/quibbler/README.md

 ## Documentations
-See https://readthedocs.com/ for a getting-started tour and documentations.
+For complete documentations and a getting-started tour, see [readthedocs](https://quibbler.readthedocs.io/en/latest/).

 ## Installation